imperialebola2018/ebola-vault/README.md

    section.

 The process for restoring the vault from backup is identical.
 If you have been following the [Disaster Recovery guide](https://github.com/vimc/montagu/tree/master/docs/DisasterRecovery.md) then the vault volume will be ready to use.

+The tricky bit in this process is getting the ssl certificate private key into the vault container.
+This is documented in more detail [here](ssl-key/README.md) but if you follow the instructions above things should work.
+See the [ssl-key instructions](ssl-key/README.md) if you need to add a new ssh-key or replace the ssl certificate.

 ### Unsealing the vault